jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 When comparing platforms, focus on these core capabilities:

-*   **Identity and Access Management (IAM):** How detailed can you get with permissions?
+- **Identity and Access Management (IAM):** How detailed can you get with permissions?
 You should be able to easily enforce the principle of least privilege, ensuring developers and applications have *only* the access they absolutely need to do their jobs.
 Nothing more.

-*   **Encryption Options:** Look for strong encryption for data at rest (sitting on a disk) and in transit (moving over the network).
+- **Encryption Options:** Look for strong encryption for data at rest (sitting on a disk) and in transit (moving over the network).
 The best providers also give you the option to manage your own encryption keys, giving you ultimate control over your data's privacy.

-*   **Threat Detection and Monitoring:** What do they offer out of the box?
+- **Threat Detection and Monitoring:** What do they offer out of the box?
 You need native tools that can monitor network traffic, spot unusual behavior, and send immediate alerts when something looks off.

 > The goal is to find a platform where robust security is the default setting, not an expensive add-on.
 The easier a provider makes it to implement best practices, the more secure your applications will be.

 Don't forget to think about **data residency**.
 Regulations like Europe's GDPR have strict rules about where citizens' personal data can be stored.
 Before you commit, make sure the provider has data centers in the specific regions you need and gives you the tools to enforce those geographic policies.
-This isn't just a technical detail-it's a critical legal requirement.
+This isn't just a technical detail - it's a critical legal requirement.

 ## Understanding Cloud Pricing and Total Cost of Ownership